alberto139/training_data/README.md

 # Training Instructions

+This repositorie contains step by step instructions on how to train a deep learning model from the TensorFlow object detection zoo.
+We recomend that you clone this repository and use it as your "home repository" for training.
+You'll need to have some folders and remember their filepaths so we recomend that you use the same setup as that of this repository.

 ### Labeling Images
 Have a folder with images to be annotated.
 If you want to annotate a video you must break it down into individual frames.
 You can do that by using `misc/video2frames.py` in this repository.